temirov/ctx/README.md

 ctx tree . --tokens --summary
 ```

-The summary line now reports total tokens alongside file counts and sizes, and each file entry includes its estimated token usage in JSON and XML output.
+The summary line now reports total tokens (and the tokenizer model when applicable) alongside file counts and sizes, and each file entry includes its estimated token usage and model in JSON and XML output.

 ## Configuration